graphadvantage/neo4j-kafka-consumer-python/neo4j-kafka-demo.md

 Now that we've built the graph, let's update it.
 The first task is to generate the messages we'll need (pretending that these have been extracted from various source systems as noted above).

 This first script initializes some of the global variables used by both the producer and consumer and also sets the format of our messages.
-To keep things simple, we'll just have our message be a comma-delimited string with accountId, a revenue number, and a timestamp.
+To keep things simple, we'll just have our message be a comma-delimited string with a userId, an amount, and a timestamp.

 We are also declaring our Kafka topic name and the total number of messages.
 Note that if you re-run the producer it will append messages to the existing topic each time.
 If you want a new group of 1M messages, you'll need a new topic name.